 One thing that makes paying off debt more difficult than it seems is having to pay interest.
 Whenever you pay your debt, you’re always going to have to pay a little bit more to reduce your balance.
 I took out $87,000 of student loans when I went to law school.
 But I ended up paying $102,000 when it was all said and done.

-Your interest rate matters when it comes to paying off your debt, so your best bet is to reduce your interest rate.
+Your interest rate matters when it comes to paying off your debt, so your best bet is to reduce your interest rate by refinancing your debt.
 The lower your interest rate, the more your money can go towards reducing your debt balance.

 There are limitations to refinancing your debt, however.
 You typically need to earn a good income and have a good credit score.
 That being said, if you’re aggressively paying off your debt and qualify to refinance, then you should consider doing it so you can get out of debt faster.